Social learning clubs cultivate real wisdom for an age of artificial intelligence

 Bridging the say-do gap

 Another common assumption about human skills is that they can be deconstructed as distinct, teachable capabilities.
 In practice, merely knowing more about what to do rarely changes what people actually do.
-Most of us can call to mind a few co-workers who emerged from extensive leadership development programs as the same self-absorbed bullies they’ve always been.
+Most of us can call to mind a few co-workers who emerged from extensive leadership training programs as the same self-absorbed bullies they’ve always been.
 They might have gained more knowledge about leadership and be able to pass a test on leadership.
 They may know their personality type and leadership style, while continuing to demonstrate a total lack of self-awareness and empathy in their everyday lives.

 For example, one session might delve into the many aspects of a common situation: “You’ve described your new idea.
 Someone says, “That’ll never work!”
 Or, someone tells you that they want to pay you less than your requested rate.
 Instead of jumping to answers or relying on what experts think, the group investigates many ways to look at the situation and diverse ways it could be handled.
 This investigation and dialogue process strengthens our powers of observation and inquiry.
 We think more clearly through the options that emerge.